Appetites by Anthony Bourdain | 2016 | HarperCollins | Hardcover $ 45

 Many recipes include photographs, but these are some of the most unique photos I’ve ever seen in a cookbook.
 They’re artsy rather than practical, yes, but rather than being the kind of glamorous, awe- or salivation-inspiring images you’d expect in a cookbook, they’re mostly either purposefully messy or silly.
 We’re talking about sandwiches with overflowing fillings wrapped in greasy paper with empty ketchup packets scattered around, or a big bladder blown up like a balloon complete with festive curly ribbon.
 Many pages are also printed to look pre-stained, as though to encourage you to go ahead and make more of a mess of the book in your own kitchen without guilt.
 Though I do typically prefer more practical illustrations for techniques and finished products in my cookbooks, this unabashedly chaotic vibe is just so Anthony Bourdain — I can’t be mad at it.

+I tried about 12 recipes from this book, but — I am somewhat perplexed to say — only a couple of them were really stand-outs for me.
 There weren’t any badly written recipes or terrible end products, to be clear, not at all.
 It’s a servicable, clearly very well-tested collection.
 I guess that the author’s outsized personality and influence on culinary popular culture over the last several years had given me way over-inflated expectations for this cookbook.

 I’ll say this is a solid choice for people who are already fairly comfortable in the kitchen (not for beginners!), but who want to experiment a little bit under the guidance of a kind of expert madman.